coinbase/salus/docs/architecture.md

 ## Events

 Events are published, plugins can register listeners for events.
-Like filters, events are namedspaced to grups `Group :cli, Event :startup`
+`Event :cli_startup`

-- cli startup is called when bin/salus calls out the Salus::CLI.start(ARGV) to begin the cli.
+- cli_startup is called when bin/salus calls out the Salus::CLI.start(ARGV) to begin the cli.
 ARGV is passed as the data to this event

-`Group :cli, Event :scan` `Salus::PluginManager.send_event(:cli, :scan, options)`
+`Event :cli_scan`
+`Salus::PluginManager.send_event(:cli_scan, options)`

-- cli csan is called once the cli begins the scan,  The CLI options are passed as the data to the event
+- cli_csan is called once the cli begins the scan,  The CLI options are passed as the data to the event

-`Group :salus, Event :scan`
+`Event :salus_scan`

 - salus scan.
 This event will be called with the Salus scan has begun.
 The data playload will be the params passed to the Salus.scan method

-`Group :salus_processor, Event: skip_scanner`
+`Event: skip_scanner`

-- salus_processor skip_scanner will be called if the scanner is determined to be non-active or not relevant for the codebase.
+- skip_scanner will be called if the scanner is determined to be non-active or not relevant for the codebase.
 The data playoad is the scanner name string.

-`Group :salus_processor, Event: run_scanner`
+`Event: run_scanner`

-- salus_processor run_scanner is called immediately before running the scanner.
+- run_scanner is called immediately before running the scanner.
 Only scanners that have been determined relevant for the codebase will trigger this event.
 The data playoad is the scanner name string.

-`Group :salus_processor, Event: scanners_ran `
+`Event: scanners_ran `

-- salus_procesor scanners_ran will be invoked after all scanners have ran.
+- scanners_ran will be invoked after all scanners have ran.
 The data playload will be an array of scanner names

-`Group :salus_scanner_base, Event :run_shell`
+`Event :run_shell`

-- salus_scanner_base run_shell is called when a scanner executes a shell command to run a native scanner.
+- run_shell is called when a scanner executes a shell command to run a native scanner.
 The data payload will be the array of arguments.